Modern Languages and Literatures

 FREN 110: Beginning French I

 French 110 is designed to develop the student's ability to aurally comprehend, speak, read, and write basic controlled patterns of the French language.
 No prerequisite.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities.)

 FREN 112: Beginning French II

 French 112 is a continuation of 110 and culminates in readings, class discussions, and free composition to provide facility with the spoken and written language and insight into its structure.
 Prerequisite for French 112: placement recommendation or a grade of C or better in French 110.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities.)

 FREN 210: Interm French I: Cultural Emphasis

 (Intermediate French I: Cultural Emphasis.)
 This course offers a systematic review of all the basic elements of French grammar, implemented with culture-based readings and exercises.
 The objective is to prepare students for more sophisticated courses in language, literature, and culture.
 Prerequisite: French 112 or placement exam recommendation.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Global Perspective.)

 FREN 212: Interm French II: Literary Emphasis

 (Intermediate French II: Literary Emphasis.)
 This course presents advanced French grammar topics and enhances vocabulary acquisition with emphasis on effective communication.
 In addition to discussing the socio-historical context of several francophone societies, students begin critical reading and thematic oral discussion of a short novel in French for increased cultural understanding.
 Contextualized writing assignments also prepare students for success in more advanced coursework and study abroad.
 Prerequisite: French 210 or placement recommendation.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Speaking requirements.)
+(This course satisfies Humanities and Speaking Intensive.)

 FREN 228: Oh Là Là: Stereotypes, Media, Mktg

 (Oh Là Là: French Stereotypes, Media, & Marketing.)
 This course offers an exploration of French culture and of the differences between French and American work practices.
 Popular media examples such as "Emily in Paris" often rely on clichés to convey this cultural gap: this course prepares students to interact with the French culture beyond these stereotypes by providing a deeper understanding of cultural differences and similarities in the business arena and beyond.
 In addition to this cultural contextualization, students will learn business and commercial French vocabulary and apply their knowledge in practical professional exercises in business creation, job interviewing and advertising in French.
 Particularly recommended for students thinking of careers in business, economics, politics, or international relations.
 Prerequisite: FREN 212 or equivalent or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Speaking requirements.)
+(This course satisfies Global Perspective and Speaking Intensive.)

 FREN 230: French Literature and Cinema

 (The Art of Adapting: French Literature and Cinema) This course, taught in English, compares French literary works, both historical and contemporary, and their cinematic adaptations.
 The course addresses whether the author's literary style is reflected in or displaced by the cinematic style of the film directors studied.
 Students pay attention to the translation across genres (literature to film), across language and culture (example of American remakes), and across history (a historical period depicted in a modern cinematic era).
 This course is discussion-based and acquaints students with cinematic terms used to interpret the genre.
 All readings, discussions, and assignments will be in English with an option for French majors to complete reading and writing in French.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Speaking Intensive.)

 cross listed: CINE 230, LCTR 233